Our Favorite Chrome Plugins for Trello

 Separators for Trello - Do you want to have longer lists, but add separating lines between certain cards?
 Take a look at this plugin.
 It adds a solid darker gray line between cards and a little bit more white space between them for each of your lists.

-We could go on and on and on with all of the available Chrome Extensions, but we’ll stop there for today.
-Basically, if you take the time to really think about how you want your Trello interface to look and what you want it to do for you, there are seemingly endless options.
+If you take the time to really think about how you want your Trello interface to look and what you want it to do for you, there are seemingly endless options.
 We do want to add as well, keep in mind that these are extensions for your desktop - which means they won't work on your tablet or phone.
 Maybe someday, but for now, these are limited only to the computers where you have Chrome added to your Internet Experience.

 Play around with a few different Chrome Plug-Ins for Trello and see which ones work the best for you, and if you know of others that we should know about and add them to this list above too, share them with us below in the comments!